Zoomer: Adaptive Image Focus Optimization for Black-box MLLM: Experiments

 \subsection{Findings}

-Here we analyze why the \SysName-Patches version underperforms compared to \SysName-Global and even the Local version on certain datasets.
-For example, on the $CVBench_{3D}$ dataset, the accuracy of the Patches version is 0.025 lower than the Global version and 0.04 lower than the Local version.
-Similarly, on the \textit{MMVP} dataset, the Patches version falls short by 0.005 compared to the Global version and by 0.003 compared to the Adaptive version.
-Given that these results are averaged over multiple measurements, and accounting for model fluctuations, we hypothesize that this performance drop occurs because the Patches version treats each RoI as an independent image and provides them separately to the MLLM.
-When there are too many RoIs, the model may fail to capture or integrate some of them, leading to a drop in accuracy.
+While \SysName-Patches generally performs well under generous token budgets, we observe that in certain datasets it underperforms relative to other variants.
+For instance, on the $CVBench_{3D}$ dataset, \SysName-Patches yields an accuracy that is 2.5 percentage points lower than \SysName-Global and 4.0 points lower than \SysName-Local.
+Similarly, on the \textit{MMVP} benchmark, the Patches variant trails \SysName-Global by 0.5 percentage points and \SysName-Adaptive by 0.3 points.
+These differences persist across multiple trials and are consistent beyond minor fluctuations attributable to model non-determinism.

+We hypothesize that this degradation stems from the way \SysName-Patches encodes visual inputs.
+Specifically, each RoI is treated as an independent image patch and passed separately to the black-box MLLM.
+This approach, while maximizing local detail preservation, inherently disrupts the global spatial context and inhibits inter-region integration.
+When the number of RoIs increases, the model is forced to reason over fragmented visual inputs without spatial continuity, which may lead to failures in tasks requiring holistic scene understanding or relational reasoning.

+\paragraph{Failure case: missed small object in ROI extraction.} Despite the overall gains, Zoomer may fail when the ROI extractor misses a small but question-critical object.
+Figure~\ref{fig:failure-missed-dog} shows an example where the question asks: \emph{``Is the dog on the left or right side of the golden tower?''} The dog is a tiny object in the scene.
+If the detector fails to propose an ROI covering the dog, Zoomer-Local will not include the dog in the reconstructed input, causing the MLLM to answer incorrectly.
+Zoomer-Adaptive may partially mitigate this issue by appending a global view, but it still cannot recover the missing evidence when the dog becomes indistinguishable in the down-scaled overview.
+This highlights a key limitation of detector-guided visual focus and motivates future detector-free visual focusing strategies.

+These findings suggest that preserving global structure—even at the cost of slightly reduced local detail—is beneficial in tasks that involve complex spatial or semantic dependencies.
+They also underscore the need for future designs to better balance granularity with contextual coherence in visual prompting pipelines.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-To further understand the impact of the individual components within \SysName, we conducted an ablation study focusing on {two} key variants: 1) \SysName with multi-scale emphasize: Compared with the commonly used multi-resolution and directly use, multi-scale visual emphasis is used to identify and emphasize RoI in the image.
-2) \SysName with different models.
+To assess the contribution of individual components in \SysName, we conducted a comprehensive ablation study along two primary dimensions: (1) the role of multi-scale visual emphasis strategies, and (2) the impact of different RoI localization models.
+The results are summarized in Table~\ref{tab:ablation}.